 Quality sleep testing is especially helpful in diagnosing sleep disorders and deciding on the appropriate treatment methods.
-The Sound Sleep Health specialists offer premium diagnostic testing and attentive, custom care for their patients in three locations in Kirkland and Seattle, Washington.
+The Sound Sleep Health specialists offer premium diagnostic testing and attentive, custom care for their patients in two locations in Kirkland and Seattle, Washington.
 If you’re interested in learning more and having a sleep study, call or schedule your appointment online.

 Sleep testing helps your sleep specialist monitor your current sleep patterns and diagnose any sleep disorders, such as sleep apnea, narcolepsy, restless legs syndrome, and more.